Nephrurus levis: Habits

 N. levis is a nocturnal, ground dwelling species, which shelters during the day in self-made or other animals burrows, which it has the ability to seal.
-It stalks prey at night (particular after rain), in open areas between shrubs or spinifex.
+It stalks prey at night (particularly after rain), in open areas between shrubs or spinifex.
 N. levis can survive lower temperatures, and longer exposure to these temperatures, compared with other geckos of the region.
 This gives the species a distinct advantage when hunting at night; as it is less affected by the lower temperatures, thus making it quicker than its 'cold' prey.
 However, during very cold nights smooth knob-tailed geckos will burrow.

 Diet

 The smooth knob-tailed Gecko is considered to be an insectivore, preying on spiders, grasshoppers, beetles, cockroaches, scorpions, centipedes and even on other smaller geckos.

 Reproduction

 The breeding season occurs between October and March (warmer months), with females able to have 6 or 7 clutches of eggs.
 When females are ready to breed they will show receptive behaviours, allowing the males to mate with them.
 Non-receptive females will stand their ground, either attacking or running from the male.
 After mating, deposition takes around 4 to 6 weeks (however can take up to 9 weeks), then the eggs take around 6 to 8 weeks to hatch.
 Each clutch predominantly has 2 eggs (rarely one).